SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-initial-configuration.md

 The password of the Dremio API user must have at least eight characters, including at least one character and one number.

-Your follow-up application might require more than one Dremio user for accessing the data lake.
+Your follow-up web app might require more than one Dremio user for accessing the data lake.
 You can define additional Dremio users for that purpose, using the instructions in section [Setting up additional Dremio users](/datahub/setting-up-datahub/#setting-up-dremio-users).

 #### Data Lake
 Depending on the configuration of the environment, the data lake provider is either fixed or you can choose among different providers.
 For each data lake provider, you must specify corresponding settings to define the data lake to be used.